Mikel-Landa/linux-settings/README.md

 ## Recommendations

 Don't clone the project.
-Instead, fork it and modify it for your desired configuration and file structure
+Instead, fork it and modify it for your desired configuration and file structure.
+Works on Ubuntu.
+Modify `apt-install.sh` for it to work in other distros.

 ## How to install

+Run `apt-install.sh`.
+Copy `.variables.template` to `.variables` and add your own paths and settings.
-Just run `install.sh`.
+Run `install.sh`.
 It will create symbolic links for all files in the home directory to their respective directories/files in `$HOME` path.

 ### Extend functionality